- What Are Your Needs

-- Finding Accessible Rental Housing
+- Making Changes to Existing Rental Housing

 Section 504: Section 504 of the Rehabilitation Act of 1973 is a U.S. law that protects people with disabilities, including those buying or renting a home.
 Section 504 says programs that get federal funds cannot discriminate based on disability.
 This includes housing providers who get federal funding.
 They may have to make “reasonable accommodations” to buildings for people with disabilities.